 (b) Pro Hac Vice.
 Attorneys may request permission to appear pro hac vice in a bankruptcy case or proceeding in this court by filing an application substantially conforming to the local form (Application to Appear Pro Hac Vice) and submitting the assessment required by the district court.
 The assessment should be payable to "Clerk, U.S. Bankruptcy Court."
-An attorney admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a case that has been consolidated or is being jointly administered with, or in any adversary proceeding related to, the case in which the application has been granted.
+An attorney admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case will also be admitted to appear pro hac vice in a bankruptcy case in which the application has been granted.